upsidedownlabs/Muscle-BioAmp-Arduino-Firmware/README.md

     </tbody>
 </table>

-**NOTE:**  GREEN Tick (✅) signifies that the board works on the same voltage level as the sensor thus it is compatible and tested with the sensor.
-RED cross :x: shows that the board and sensor work on different voltages thus they are not directly compatible.
-The sensor will not work when it's VCC is connected to a development board VCC that is working on lower voltage due to the minimum required voltage (5V) for the sensor to work properly.
-It's not recommended but to resolve this issue you can use external 5V supply for sensor, use common ground, and create a resistors divider to convert higher voltage output of the sensor to lower voltage level of development board so the sensor doesn't harm the development board's analog pins.

 **NOTE:**
 1. GREEN Tick (✅) signifies that the development board works on the same voltage level as the sensor, thus it is compatible.
 2. RED cross (❌) shows that the development board and sensor work on different voltages, thus they are not directly compatible.